 I’m not supposed to be in a bathing suit or bikini near any body of water.
 I should be in a tent dress, where no part of my apparently unsightly body can be seen.
 I’m not supposed to be a sponsored athlete who gets to do really cool things in the name of sport in my fat body.

 And honestly, I have no business having an ambassadorship with a major outdoor company because there are so many “fit” people who work out and “Why are you getting all this attention?
 You’re just doing it for the attention!”
-I’m not supposed to be showing my photos on social media, because how dare I create my own fitness narrative that isn’t centered on weight loss?
+I’m not supposed to be showing my photos on social media, because how dare I create my own fitness narrative that isn’t centred on weight loss?
 How dare I not focus on changing parts of my body that are deemed aesthetically displeasing?

 I’m not supposed to be proud of my body and all that it can do.
 How obnoxious of me to appear as though I matter?
 I’m fat, after all; that is, lazy, slovenly, and not worthy of being loved, liked, or admired.
 Bottom line is I simply should cease to exist.

 But that’s all wrong.
 I have a body that is amazing and strong.
 It’s flexible and agile.
-It can carry me across one hundred kilometers and up and down mountains.
+It can carry me across one hundred kilometres and up and down mountains.
 It has birthed a baby and survived fractures, breaks, and multiple bouts of pneumonia.

 It can do yoga and Tough Mudders.
 It was deemed worthy enough to be featured in Runner’s World, the Wall Street Journal, and NBC Nightly News.
 It was seen as beautiful and athletic when I was invited to do a photo shoot with professional plus-size models for Evans clothing.
 It was accepted as athletic and donned with the appropriately sporty high-end clothing of Merrell, Swiftwick, and Skirt Sports.